jafingerhut/clojure-rte/README.md

 (disjoint 'Number 'java.io.Serializable) ;; false
 ```

-* `inhabited?` --- predicate to determine whether there exists an element of a given type.
+* `inhabited? [type-designator]` --- predicate to determine whether there exists an element of a given type.
 Any type which is not inhabited is vacuous.
 There are three possible answers to this question, `true`, `false`, and `:dont-know`.

 Example
 ```clojure